An increase of 20 % cashless payments were recorded in the first half of 2020.

 Cashless payments are more popular than ever.
 This trend was also accelerated in particular by Covid-19.
-In Germany, for example, an increase of 20 % was recorded in the first half of 2020.
+In Germany, for example, an increase of 20 % cashless payments were recorded in the first half of 2020.
 Every second payment was even made contactless.
 Nevertheless, there is still some catching up to do in Germany compared to other countries that already have a higher rate of cashless payments.

 In addition to the “classic” variant of cashless payment via bank card, contactless payment via smartphone is also becoming increasingly popular across Europe.
 As a recent survey shows, around 12 % of the Europeans surveyed already prefer paying by smartphone.